Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/README.md

    1. the Azure Storage API.
 This is the opportunity to learn about incremental consent, and conditional access, and how to process them.
    2. the Azure ARM API.
 This is the opportunity to learn about admin consent.

-4. [Planned] [**poachable**]  Then you might yourself have written a Web API, and want to call it from your Web App.
+4. [Planned] [**coming soon**]  Then you might yourself have written a Web API, and want to call it from your Web App.

    ![Web apps calls Microsoft APIs](./ReadmeFiles/web-app-calls-your-api.svg)

-5. [Planned] [**poachable**] Once you know how to sign-in users and call Web APIs from your Web App, you might want to restrict part of the application depending on the user having a role in the application or belonging to a group.
+5. [Planned] [**coming soon**] Once you know how to sign-in users and call Web APIs from your Web App, you might want to restrict part of the application depending on the user having a role in the application or belonging to a group.
 So far you've learnt how to add and process authentication.
 Now learn how to [add authorization to your Web application](/5-WebApp-AuthZ-Roles-Groups):

    1. with application roles
    2. with Azure AD groups.

-6. [Planned][**poachable**]  Chances are that you want to [deploy your complete app to Azure](./6-Deploy-to-Azure).
+6. [Planned][**coming soon**]  Chances are that you want to [deploy your complete app to Azure](./6-Deploy-to-Azure).
 Learn how to do that, applying best practices:

    1. Changing the app registration to add more ReplyUris
    2. Using certificates instead of client secrets